cython/backports_abc/README.rst

     backports_abc.patch()

     try:
+        # ABCs live in "collections.abc" in Python >= 3.3
         from collections.abc import Coroutine, Generator
     except ImportError:
+        # fall back to import from "collections" in Python <= 3.2
         from collections import Coroutine, Generator

 Currently provides the following names if missing: